 New stems orange-brown.

 Leaf or needle arrangement, size, shape, and texture

 Stiff, but soft 3 inch long needles in bundles of 5, with a blue green to light green color.

 Fruit, cone, nut, and seed descriptions

-Terminal, 2-3” long cones do not open on the tree but require 3 years to mature and drop in the spring.
+Terminal, 2 to 3 inch long cones do not open on the tree but require 3 years to mature and drop in the spring.

 Cultivars and their differences

-'Columnaris' ( Pinus cembra 'Columnaris')- A common form of the species, with blue-green needles and a dense, narrow habit.
+Stricta Swiss stone pine (Pinus cembra 'Stricta')- A columnar form of the species, with blue-green needles and a dense, narrow habit.
 Sometimes sold under the name 'Columnaris'.